 The U.S. justice system continues to grapple with racial and ethnic disparities in its outcomes.
 Findings from studies of juvenile justice, policing, pretrial and bail decisions, sentencing, and corrections consistently indicate inequities in the experiences of Black, Native American and Indigenous, and Hispanic American people in the criminal justice system compared to those of White people.
 The fundamental question that connects the work of researchers to that of policymakers and practitioners is, “What can we do to mitigate systemwide disparities?”

-Join the Center for Evidence-Based Crime Policy (CEBCP) at George Mason University and the WestEd Justice & Prevention Research Center (JPRC) for the second in our ongoing series of engaging online conversations that will use scientific evidence to explore this critical issue.
-Our first event, held in January, discussed the evidence behind police training innovations in procedural justice, implicit bias, de-escalation, and community policing.
+The Center for Evidence-Based Crime Policy (CEBCP) at George Mason University and the WestEd Justice & Prevention Research Center (JPRC) have joined forces to provide engaging online conversations that will use scientific evidence to explore this critical issue.
+Our first event discussed the evidence behind police training innovations in procedural justice, implicit bias, de-escalation, and community policing.

 Future event dates will be announced soon.